 Many people begin by talking about their “I could do that” feeling or the “I want to do that” idea with family and friends.
-When you haven’t gone further than that initial position, it is easy for other people to pour the waters of self-doubt on your possibility.
+When you don’t go further than that initial position, it is easy for other people to pour the waters of self-doubt on your possibility.

 With the right steps, however, you can take the spark into the beginning of the fire of passion and have the knowledge and ability to fan those flames into achievement.

 - Learn about the possibility – the desired potential achievement.
-It used to be that to learn more you had to visit the public library and check out volumes of books devoted on the topic.
+It used to be that to learn more you had to visit the public library and check out volumes of books devoted to the topic.
 Either that or register for a workshop or class that you had to physically attend at a given time in a given place.
-The twenty-first century has given us the ease to access information and course access within our own home.
+The twenty-first century has given us easy access to information and courses within our own homes.
 Learn everything possible.
 Take notes.
 Figure out what skills you have and what skills you need to acquire.

 - Share with friends and family.
-When you are knowledgable enough about your passion, you can share with friends and family.
+When you are knowledgeable enough about your passion, you can share it with friends and family.
 You have the tools to hold your own against anyone who would like to extinguish your flame.